jecisc/Microdown/doc/readme.md

 # Microdown

 Microdown is the Pharo version of markdown.
 In general it is very close to github markdown, with two major differences and a number of smaller ones.

+Principal differences:

-Principal differences:- Microdown has a number of extension points to allow new functionality to be added without introducing new markdown syntax.
-In paticular Microdown has support for Latex, Pharo defined color highlighting of embedded code, inclusion of one document into an other- Microdown does not allow embedded html, as microdown is not restricted to being translated into html## Syntax[This document](syntax.md) defines the syntax of Microdown[This document](extension.md) defines the extension mechanisms of Microdown## APIAn important aspect of Microdown is its API, which allow you to work with Microdown from within Pharo.
-[This document](api.md) explaines the overall architecture of Microdown and the key methods.thods.
+Microdown has a number of extension points to allow new functionality to be added without introducing new markdown syntax.
+These extensions can be the level of main block such as environments or as inline element (such as footnote, citation).
+In particular Microdown has support for LaTeX, Pharo defined color highlighting of embedded code, inclusion of one document into another.

+Microdown supports metadata for figure, equation, ...
+It allows one to have anchor.

+## Syntax
+[The Syntax Chapter](syntax.md) defines the syntax of Microdown.
+[This Extension Chapter](extension.md) defines the extension mechanisms of Microdown.

+## API
+An important aspect of Microdown is its API, which allow you to work with Microdown from within Pharo.
+[The Chapter API](api.md) explains the overall architecture of Microdown and the key methods.